ajaysridharan/slate/source/includes/_customers.md

 Attribute | Description
 --------- | -------
-id | Customer's ID in FirstOfficer, integer stripe_id | Customers ID in Stripe, string extra_id | Optional internal ID from Stripe metadata, <a href='https://www.firstofficer.io/activate_ext_id'>instructions here</a>, string total_contract_value | The realized customer lifetime value by now.
-Includes all purchases, integer current_mrr | MRR in the current month, integer current_subscription_count | Subscription count in the current month, integer.
+id <small>integer</small> | Customer's ID in FirstOfficer stripe_id <small>string</small> | Customer's ID in Stripe
+extra_id <small>string</small> | Optional internal ID from Stripe metadata, <a href='https://www.firstofficer.io/activate_ext_id'>instructions here</a>
+total_contract_value <small>integer</small> | The realized customer lifetime value by now.
+Includes all purchases current_mrr <small>integer</small> | MRR in the current month current_subscription_count <small>integer</small> | Subscription count in the current month.
 When subscription count is zero, customer is lost.
 This does not relate to the real-time active/cancelled subscriptions in Stripe, but customer's status in bookkeeping.
-Reflects the subscriptions that contributed to MRR. currency | The currency for this customer, e.g. "usd", "eur", string.
+Reflects the subscriptions that contributed to MRR. currency <small>string</small> | The currency for this customer, e.g. "usd", "eur"

 ## Retrieve a customer